The Rhône Valley is prime hunting ground for The Wine Beagle so I thought I would put together a brief overview of this wonderful region.

 Côtes du Rhône Villages AOC: The subtle addition of the word ‘Villages’ should be looked out for as it denotes quite a step-up in quality.
 Again, red makes up the great majority of production with Grenache being the dominant grape.
 These are often very good value and a safe bet in any restaurant.

 Côtes du Rhône Villages + the actual name of a village: Specific villages can be promoted up to this level if they show sufficient class.
 A few examples are Roaix, Sablet and Plan de Dieu.
 There are 21 villages in this category.
 As an example, the label would read – Côtes du Rhône Villages Roaix AOC.
 They can be very high quality and very good value.

 The individual Crus: At the top of the pile are the Crus.
 Appellations that can dispense with any mention of Côtes du Rhône AOC and just write their name on the label.
 For example, Rasteau AOC or Vacqueyras AOC.
 They make up 20% of Rhône production, there are 18 of them and again they can offer some serious drinking at very good prices (in the south at least, not so much the north).
 A few of the best known are Châteauneuf-du-Pape AOC, Gigondas AOC (in the south) and, as mentioned earlier, Hermitage AOC and Côte-Rotie AOC in the north.

 Caveat!
 Although the appellation system is designed to show different levels of quality, there are always exceptions.
-Some Villages wines for example might be better than some of the Crus, but will be limited in their categorisation by where their vineyards are.
+Some Villages wines for example might be better than some of the Crus, but if the vineyard is outside a Cr's borders, then the wine cannot be eligible for Cru status.
 As a rule of thumb though the above will give you a pretty good idea of where you stand.